moazharuddin/spring/README.md

 Microservice architecture is everywhere

-So i gave a try with few simple programs
+i gave a try with few simple programs